shubham526/mst-rag-tutorial/docs/usage.md

-Here’s a clean, nicely formatted version of your **Usage Guide** text, ideal for copy-pasting into a **Google Doc**.
-I've removed extra indentation, clarified section spacing, and preserved code blocks as monospace text (you can manually format them in the doc using Google Docs' "Courier New" or "Preformatted" style).

----

 # Usage Guide

-This guide provides detailed instructions for using the **Academic IR Pipeline**.
+This guide provides detailed instructions for using the **RAGKit**.

 ---